-In 2021, we invested in energy reduction measures and infrastructure for electric vehicles.
+In last 2 years, we invested in energy reduction measures and infrastructure for electric vehicles.
 We also implemented a monitoring system to track our scope 1 and 2 emissions.
 This will allow us to outline a strategic approach and to manage our emissions on a structural basis.
 Additionally, we conducted a first internal analysis of our scope 3 emissions, using the GHG Corporate Value Chain Accounting and Reporting Standard.
 Out of fifteen defined categories, we identified nine as being relevant to our business.
 The results of our analysis show that the majority of our scope 3 emissions occur in 4 categories.
-In 2021, we emitted approximately 0.14 kg $\rm CO_2e$ per $\rm \in revenue$ (scope 1 and 2).
-This figure decreased slightly (1.9%) in the course of the year.
+In 2022, we emitted approximately 0.11 kg $\mathrm{CO}2\mathrm{e}$ per $\mathrm{\in}$ revenue (scope 1 and 2).
+This figure decreased 22% in comparison to last year.

-In 2022, we will include scope 3 emissions in our periodical monitoring and increase the reliability of the reported figures.
+In 2023, we will include scope 3 emissions in our periodical monitoring and increase the reliability of the reported figures.
 Once we fully understand our footprint, we will identify and prioritize actions to reduce it.
 We are already working on a roadmap to reduce our scope 1 and 2 emissions by 2025.
 At the same time, we are conducting life-cycle assessments (LCAs) to evaluate the potential environmental impacts of our products and processes.
 This should allow us to reduce our carbon footprint without harm to other environmental aspects.